- 1 Distribution Lists

 - To edit a distribution list, do one of the following:

-- Select its check box in the upper panel and edit the details in the Create/Edit panel.
+- In the upper panel of the page, select the check box beside the distribution list that you want to edit, and edit the details in the Create/Edit panel.

-- Search for it using the Search feature above the upper panel, then select its check box and edit the details in the Create/Edit panel.
+- Search for the distribution list using the Search feature above the upper panel, select the check box beside that distribution list, and then edit the details in the Create/Edit panel.

 - Click the Save button.